-- (g) Details of the forward orders of the goods (include quantities, values and scheduled shipping dates). - B-3 Do your export selling prices vary according to the distribution channel identified?
+Give details of any financial or other arrangements (eg free goods, rebates, or promotional subsidies) with the customers in Australia (including parties representing either your firm or the customers).
+I hereby that my firm didn't give any financial or other arrangements to relevant customers in Australia, except sample by free. - (g) Details of the forward orders of the goods (include quantities, values and scheduled shipping dates).
+No forward orders are or have been supplied by Milena.
+In 2014, our order from MILENA is but in 2015, our order from MILENA is it dropped more than 50% due to Anti-dumping levy. - B-3 Do your export selling prices vary according to the distribution channel identified?
 If so, provide details.
-Real differences in trade levels are characterised by consistent and distinct differences in functions and prices. - B-4 Complete the spreadsheet entitled 'Australian sales' within the HRS Exporter Questionnaire accompanying spreadsheet provided alongside this questionnaire.
+Real differences in trade levels are characterised by consistent and distinct differences in functions and prices.

+No, our selling prices vary is not according to the distribution channel, mainly affected by steel raw material and exchange rate. - B-4 Complete the spreadsheet entitled 'Australian sales' within the deep drawn stainless steel sinks Exporter Questionnaire accompanying spreadsheet provided alongside this questionnaire.

-This spreadsheet is to list all shipments (i.e. transaction by transaction) to Australia of the goods (do not include non-goods items) in the investigation period.
+This spreadsheet is to list all shipments (i.e. transaction by transaction) to Australia of the goods (do not include non-goods items) that were imported by Milena in the importation period.